-If you're having candles at the altar or will be lighting a unity candle during the ceremony, ask two friends to be candle lighters: Just before the ceremony begins (when guests are seated and music is playing), they ceremonially light the candles using long matches.
+If you're having candles at the altar or will be lighting a unity candle during the ceremony, ask one or two friends to be candle lighters: Just before the ceremony begins (when guests are seated and music is playing), they can ceremonially light the candles using long matches.

 4. Ring bearer

-Who says the bearer of the rings has to be a kid?
-Ask a close friend to hold your wedding bands during the ceremony and then come up to the altar when the officiant is about to conduct the vows and rings exchange.
+Who says the bearer of the rings has to be a young child?
+Ask a close friend to hold your wedding bands during the ceremony and then approach to the altar when the officiant is about to conduct the vows and rings exchange, to deliver the rings.

 6. Chuppah holder

-If you're having a Jewish ceremony, ask four friends to each hold a chuppah (wedding canopy) pole (such a nice idea for non-Jewish ceremonies, too!).
-Also, enlist another loved one to be the glass bearer (to carry the glass that will be shattered at the ceremony's conclusion).
+If you're having a Jewish ceremony, you could ask members of your bridal party or other wedding VIPs to each hold a chuppah pole.
+Enlist another loved one to be the glass bearer, to carry the glassware that will be shattered at the ceremony's conclusion.